juba/scatterD3/README.md

 ## Installation

-Install latest stable release from CRAN :
+Install from CRAN :

 ```r
 install.packages("scatterD3")
 ```

-Or from Github for the latest, bleeding edge, full of bugs version :
+Or from Github for the latest development version :
 ```r
 remotes::install_github("juba/scatterD3")
 ```